 Next, we show how to modify the generating function of Theorem \ref{main} to include torsion free sheaves (Proposition \ref{torsionfree}).
-To get explicit formulae for the full generating function $G_{c_1,c_2}(q)$ for torsion free sheaves, one has to compute Euler characteristics of Quot schemes of 0 or 1-dimensional cokernels of certain $T$-equivariant rank 2 $\mu$-stable reflexive sheaves.
+To get explicit formulae for the full generating function $\sfZ_{c_1,c_2}(q)$ for torsion free sheaves, one has to compute Euler characteristics of Quot schemes of 0 or 1-dimensional cokernels of certain $T$-equivariant rank 2 $\mu$-stable reflexive sheaves.
 The components of the fixed loci of these Quot schemes are products of $\PP^1$'s similar to the case of stable pairs on toric 3-folds studied by R.~Pandharipande and R.~P.~Thomas \cite{PT2}.
-This leads to non-trivial combinatorics involving the double dimer model.
-This is the topic of the sequel to this paper \cite{GKY}, which is a joint work with B.~Young.
+This is the topic of another paper \cite{GKY}, which is a joint work with B.~Young.
 For low values of $c_2$, we get closed formulae involving the MacMahon function.
-An example is given by the following theorem. \begin{theorem} [\cite{GKY}] For $c_1=-1$ and $c_2=1$, $G_{c_1,c_2}(q)$ is equal to
+An example is given by the following theorem. \begin{theorem} \cite{GKY} For $c_1=-1$ and $c_2=1$, $\sfZ_{c_1,c_2}(q)$ is equal to

 where $M(q) = \prod_{k>0} 1 / (1-q^k)^k$ is the MacMahon function. \end{theorem}

 Many techniques of this paper extend to arbitrary smooth toric 3-folds.
 In the last section, we discuss some of the new features and complications arising in the general case.
 One such feature is dependence of the generating function on choice of polarization.
 This leads to wall-crossing phenomena.
 We illustrate this in the case $X = \PP^2 \times \PP^1$. \\